giorgiasorr/pos-tagging-multilingual/README.md

 evaluation.py is the evaluation file.

+Logistic_Regression.py contains the python code for Logistic Regression LSTM.py contains the code for LSTM.

 train.col, test.col : Data from IMS server

 it_train.col, it_test.col, fr_train.col, fr_test.col : Data from universaldependencies.org